-We seek strong doctoral, M.S., and undergraduate candidates who are good communicators, comfortable with programming, hardworking, determined, and interested in the lab’s research, preferably with relevant research experience and/or an M.S. degree for Ph.D. applicants.
+We seek strong Ph.D., M.S., and undergraduate applicants who are good communicators, comfortable with programming, determined to go the extra mile, and interested in the lab’s research, preferably with relevant research experience and/or an M.S. degree for Ph.D. applicants.

-As an interdisciplinary research lab, we welcome candidates in computer science, robotics, informatics, HCI, engineering, psychology, design, cognitive science, or a related area.
+As an interdisciplinary research lab, you are welcome to apply if you are in computer science, robotics, HCI/informatics, engineering, psychology, design, cognitive science, or a related area.

-Women, students from underrepresented and underserved groups that are traditionally disadvantaged, and domestic US students are strongly encouraged to apply!
+Applicants from underrepresented and underserved groups, including women, and domestic US students, are strongly encouraged to apply!

 — Prof. Zhao Han, Lab Director